cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 **Caveat**: An inventory that is filled in manually is challenging to keep up to date.
 Try to automate this process as much as possible.

 ## 1.1.2.
-Cybersecurity Objectives & Gap assessment
+Objectives & Gap assessment

 **Objectives:**
-* Define the cybersecurity objectives, based on your business context and goals.
+* Define the cyber risk objectives, based on your business context and goals.
+These risks might be related to security, privacy, safety, and compliance.
 * Identify the current gap for each objective.
 * Evaluate the risk associated with each gap [[1](#1-nistir-8286),[2](#2-eu-rmf-enisa)].

 **Rational**: This work package defines the actual challenge/problem that needs to be addressed by the CISO.

 ## 1.1.3.
-Cybersecurity Roadmap: Insourcing & Outsourcing
+Roadmap: Insourcing & Outsourcing

 **Objectives:**
-* Break down the cybersecurity objectives into a set of projects.
+* Break down the objectives into a set of projects.
 * For each projects, define the required resources (budget & staff) and the success criteria.
 * For each projects, identify the skills and estimated effort needed.
 * Check if your existing staff has the skills, motivation and capacity to support the project execution and operation.